-A new study from researchers at UC Berkeley, Clinica de Salud del Valle de Salinas, and a team of (how cool is this?) youth researchers from CHAMACOS Youth Council, “a project to involve young people in public health and the environment,” says you might want to take a break from some of your favorite beauty products.
+A study from researchers at UC Berkeley, Clinica de Salud del Valle de Salinas, and a team of (how cool is this?) youth researchers from CHAMACOS Youth Council, “a project to involve young people in public health and the environment,” says you might want to take a break from some of your favorite beauty products.
 Your body will thank you.

 Before we jump right in, here are a few terms you should be familiar with.

 - Self-Care Products – We’re talking about any product you use on your body.
 These include everything from soap and makeup, to hair products, lotions, sunscreens, shampoos, and hair dyes.